mrtolkien/mrtolkien.github.io/_posts/2022-12-22-choosing-the-right-note-tool.md

 In this video, he talks about the book [Building a Second Brain](https://www.buildingasecondbrain.com/), so I started by reading the book.
 And it ticked.

-Tiago Forte offers a simple note-taking system.
-I'll keep it simple here, but I recommend to read the book if you're interested.
+Tiago Forte offers a simple note-taking system based on 4 steps.
+He calls it the `CODE` system:

+- Capture
+- Organize
+- Distill
+- Express

 ## Capture